-Amazon are still offering free delivery to Ireland on all orders over £25 GBP. (*) They have been doing this free “super saver” delivery to Ireland for several years now.
-The free Irish delivery option isn’t automatic – you have to select it at the checkout and all the items in the order need to be sold by Amazon UK or “fulfilled by Amazon” to qualify for the free delivery to Ireland.
-The free delivery usually takes 3 to 5 days.
+Amazon are still offering free delivery to Ireland on all orders over £25 GBP. (*) They have been doing this free “Super Saver” delivery to Ireland for several years now.
+The free Irish delivery option isn’t automatic – you have to select it at the checkout .
+Also – to qualify for free delivery , all the items in the order need to be sold by Amazon UK or “fulfilled by Amazon” .
+The free delivery to Ireland usually takes 3 to 5 days.

 Standard Amazon delivery charges to Ireland for orders under £25 are as follows: (Usually takes 3 to 5 days)

 CD,DVD, Software,Video Games, Books – £4 per delivery

 Other categories (including Video Games consoles) – £6 per delivery.

 For any combination of items from the categories listed above the highest “Per Delivery” rate applies.

 So, opting for the Amazon free super saver delivery to Ireland can save you a maximum of £6 .
 OK – you might end up buying a bit more stuff than you planned to – but Amazon sell loads of cheap everyday items that everyone uses – such as bin liners , stationery etc – so you can just add on some small items to bring your order up to £25 to qualify for the free delivery.

 Amazon also do a Priority Delivery option to Ireland which they say takes just 2 days.
 The charge for this is £7.49 per delivery (£7 for Baby / Beauty / Grocery )